-Orthodontics (also referred to as dentofacial orthopedics) is a specialized form of dentistry focusing on the diagnosis, prevention, and treatment of dental and facial abnormalities.
+Orthodontics, sometimes referred to as dentofacial orthopedics, is a dental specialization.
+It is focused on the diagnosis, prevention, and treatment of dental and facial abnormalities.

-Who Is An Orthodontist?
+What Is An Orthodontist?

 What Are Braces?

-Do Braces Hurt?
+Will Braces Hurt?

-How Do I Schedule My Next Appointment?
+How Do I Schedule An Appointment?